-We love our Margarita Mondays and Taco (Tequila) Tuesdays – in fact, America imports a whopping 75% of the millions of liters of tequila produced in Mexico each year.
+We love our Margarita Mondays and Taco Tuesdays.
+In fact, America imports a whopping 75% of the millions of liters of tequila produced in Mexico each year.
 And I’m responsible for drinking 74% of that.

-Tequila is made from the blue agave plant, and is primarily distilled around the city of Tequila, Mexico (yes, that’s a place in Jalisco, and yes, you should go get drunk there).
+Tequila is made from the blue agave plant, and is primarily distilled around the city of Tequila, Mexico.

 What are the Different Types of Tequila?